-Effective systems are in place for monitoring the conduct and performance of all doctors working in our organisation and all relevant information is provided for doctors to include at their appraisal.
-Action from last year: None
+Effective systems are in place for monitoring the conduct and performance of 2. all doctors working in our organisation and all relevant information is provided for doctors to include at their appraisal.

 Comments: Yes, individual doctors are required to provide, discuss, and reflect on an involvement in complaints, compliments, or serious incidents.
 The doctor is required to provide: